chevere/docs/components/Controller.md

 ## Creating a ControllerWorkflow

-A Controller with built-in [Workflow](Workflow.md) integration allows to easily create controllers following the workflow pattern.
+A Controller with built-in [Workflow](Workflow.md) integration allows to create controllers following the workflow pattern.

 Code below defines class `SomeWorkflowController` by extending the base [ControllerWorkflow](../reference/Chevere/Components/Controller/ControllerWorkflow.md).